Mathys Tel: International career

 Tel is a French youth international, notably for the under-18s since September 2021, where he has proven to be a prolific goal scorer.

 In May 2022, he was selected for the France under-17 team for the 2022 UEFA European Under-17 Championship in Israel.
 He established himself as a starter during the competition, serving as captain of the team on three occasions.
 He stood out by scoring three goals in the group stage: one goal against Poland, and a brace against Bulgaria.
 France qualified for the final after a penalty shootout against Portugal, with a 2–2 score at the end of regulation time.
 On 1 June 2022, with a 2–1 victory against the Netherlands, Tel won the 2022 Euros with the French under-17 team.

 In May 2023, Tel's club Bayern Munich prevented his participation in the 2023 FIFA U-20 World Cup with the France under-20 team.
 His club also denied him permission to compete in the 2024 Summer Olympics on home soil.

 Style of play

-Tel started his career as a centre-back and showcased a remarkable versatility early on.
-Equipped with exceptional technical abilities, game intensity, and agility, Tel has the capability to excel in almost any position on the field.
-Notably, during his early matches for both Rennes and the national youth teams, he has demonstrated proficiency as a winger, centre-forward, and attacking midfielder in the style of Anthony Martial.
+Tel started his career as a centre-back and showcased a significant versatility early on.
+Tel has been able to play all positions throughout his career, however notably, during his early matches for both Rennes and the national youth teams, he has demonstrated proficiency as a winger, centre-forward, and attacking midfielder in the style of Anthony Martial.